 Conversational bot technology, like Intercom's Operator, helps businesses go beyond human limits to connect with more prospects and customers.

 When someone comes to your site, Operator can launch tasks bots that do everything from qualify leads and book meetings to sharing product and content recommendations.
-Operator also powers our newly released Answer Bot, an intelligent bot that automatically answers your customers’ common questions, improving your team’s time to first response and freeing them up to handle more complex issues that only humans can tackle.
+Operator also powers Answer Bot (now even more powerful and called Resolution Bot), an intelligent bot that automatically answers your customers’ common questions, improving your team’s time to first response and freeing them up to handle more complex issues that only humans can tackle.

 A lot of our thinking on automation and chatbots has been informed by conversations we’ve had with experts in the field over the last few years.
 In today’s episode, we’re featuring the best bits of those conversations.
 You’ll hear from: